4mica-Network/x402-4mica/README.md

 4. **User** signs an EIP‑712 guarantee claim using the tab details and retries the HTTP call with `X-PAYMENT`, a base64 JSON envelope containing the claim and signature.
 5. **Recipient** posts the header and requirements to the facilitator’s `/verify`.
+When the scheme is `4mica-guarantee`, the facilitator performs the same structural validation as the upstream x402 facilitator—ensuring the payment header decodes correctly and matches the declared requirements.
+   For other schemes (e.g. `exact`), the request is forwarded to the upstream `x402-rs` implementation for its native verification.
-When the scheme is `4mica-guarantee`, the facilitator validates the payload, requests a BLS guarantee from 4Mica core, and verifies the returned certificate against operator parameters and the original claim.
-For other schemes (e.g. `exact`), the facilitator forwards the request to the upstream `x402-rs` implementation and follows the standard ERC-3009 verification flow.
+6. **Recipient** calls `/settle` to drive the actual settlement.
+For 4Mica requests the facilitator submits the claim to 4Mica core, verifies the returned certificate against the operator parameters, and includes the certificate in the settlement response together with the success status.
+Other schemes still delegate settlement to the upstream x402 facilitator, which may return an on-chain transaction hash.
-6. **Facilitator** returns `certificate` in the `/verify` response for 4Mica requests, or a standard x402 verification response for other schemes. `/settle` remains a no-op acknowledgement in the 4Mica case; when the scheme is handled by x402, `/settle` executes the on-chain transfer through the upstream facilitator.

 ## X-PAYMENT Header Schema